 Originally, a contrast-enhanced imaging technique was not available for EUS, but a second-generation contrast agent now allows for the clinical use of CE-EUS.
 Recently, many reports have noted the effectiveness of CE-EUS in the diagnosis of pancreatic lesions.

-Peer review
+Peer-review

 The authors elucidated the role of CE-EUS in the differential diagnosis of benign and malignant BD-IPMN.
 And the result of research is inspiring and helpful for clinical practice to diagnose BD-IPMN.